zacktayloruwo/occupations-qualtrics/README.md

 2. Create a "Single line" "Text entry" question
-3. Edit the JavaScript in for the "Text entry" question Paste the contents of file into the question JavaScript for the "Text entry" question.
+3. Edit the JavaScript in for the "Text entry" question Paste the contents of [question_javascript](question_javascript) into the question JavaScript for the "Text entry" question.
 The occupation names and NOC codes are drawn from `occupations.js` Make sure to change **all** instances of `QID1` to the question ID for your occupation question in your survey.

 To implement this method in French paste the code from occua_fr into your qualtrics Javascript.
 The occupation names and NOC codes for the French version are drawn from `occuptions_fr.js`.